Blueback Community Park Property Addition - Alternative Approval Process

 I did not see any information regarding the alternate approval process until January 12, 2022.
 Can you please provide details regarding where and when the information regarding the process for the expansion of this park was provided to the residents of Nanoose Bay.

-IslandGirl35 asked about 2 years ago
+IslandGirl35 asked almost 3 years ago

 Notices of this AAP were published in the Parksville Qualicum Beach News and the Nanaimo News Bulletin on January 5th and 12th, 2022 and information can be found on our website at: https://www.rdn.bc.ca/alternative-approval-process-bylaw-80307-and-1844 and at: https://www.getinvolved.rdn.ca/blueback-community-park-aap.
 On January 5th, 2022 there were also posts on Twitter and Facebook.